rongyuhuang/practical-.net-for-financial-markets/doc/ch3.md

 Specialized stream classes are paired classes with the read and write operations decoupled and placed in their own separate classes.
 This is in direct contrast to the Stream class, which provides both the reads and writes under one roof.
-The following sections cover some common reader and writer classes available within the .NET Framework.120C H A P T E R 3 ■ T H E D ATA C O N V E R S I O N E N G I N E TextReader and TextWriter
+The following sections cover some common reader and writer classes available within the .NET Framework.

+### 3.6.1 TextReader and TextWriter

 Both TextReader and TextWriter classes are designed to read or write series of characters.
 The TextReader class allows reading groups of characters from an underlying stream.
 This underlying stream could fall under any one of the concrete stream classes such as MemoryStream or FileStream.